-Excellence in clinical practice is an important element for promotion to Associate Professor.
-Examples of achievement in this area include, but are not limited to, documented practice of evidence-based medicine, excellent patient satisfaction scores on patient satisfaction surveys, establishment of a local or regional referral base as indicated by patient travel to the clinic from locations greater less than 2 hours away, contributing authorship of clinical quality and safety policies, and local or regional recognition as a clinical authority in specialty areas of clinical practice.
+Excellence in clinical practice is an important element for promotion to Associate Professor in the clinical track non-tenure track.
+Examples of achievement in this area include but are not limited to founding faculty activities toward establishment of the College's clinical practice, documented practice of evidence-based medicine, excellent clinical outcomes, high patient satisfaction, establishment of a local or regional referral base, effective participation in clinical quality and safety initiatives, and local or regional recognition as a clinical authority in specialties of clinical practice.